GoogleCloudPlatform/localllm/llm-tool/README.md

 * Quantized models from 🤗
 * [llama-cpp-python's webserver](https://github.com/abetlen/llama-cpp-python#web-server)

-Assumes that models are downloaded to `/models` and only supports `.gguf` files.
+Assumes that models are downloaded to `~/.cache/huggingface/hub/` (the default cache path used by https://github.com/huggingface/huggingface_hub) and only supports `.gguf` files.

 ## Install